oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.26.3 Protection Flags

-The PROTECTION Flags is 1 byte field in Byte position 3 of the packet, specifying the properties of the PROTECTION.
+The PROTECTION Flags is 1 byte field of the packet, specifying the properties of the PROTECTION.

 The PROTECTION Flags field includes the following flags: